 France Bergeron – Lean Coach and Author

 France has over 25 years of experience in large organizations and served as an officer in the Canadian Forces.
 With a Master of Science degree in management and organizational development, she has extensive Lean experience, having started implementing Lean in the Canadian federal government in 2012.
-She coached numerous Lean coaches and constructed Lean events and trained over 3,000 participants across Canada.
+She coached numerous Lean coaches, facilitated Lean events and trained over 3,000 participants across Canada.
 France co-authored the Lean: Manage work as a flow system 3rd edition book.
 France also co-authored the paper “Lean: it’s not rocket science, it’s work science“.
 She participated in the development of a Lean curriculum at a post-secondary institution in Ottawa.
 She participated in a Japan Lean Study Tour and published her experience on social media to foster broader learning.
 She has been an engaging Lean speaker at numerous government gatherings across Canada, in French and in English.
 Join France on LinkedIn.

 “A wonderful gem.”

 Joanne Gaudet – Lean as Science Author and Coach